An amazing place to call home.

 Nationally ranked for a reason.

 One of the great things about Washington is its diversity.
-Not only do we have a diverse population (residents in the Columbia City neighborhood of Seattle are said to speak 59 different languages), but a diverse tapestry of cities and towns.
-Residents can choose to live in densely populated urban centers or quaint rural communities.
+Not only do we have a diverse population (residents in the Columbia City neighborhood of Seattle are said to speak 59 different languages), but a rich tapestry of neighborhoods, and communities.
+Residents can choose to live in densely populated urban centers or quaint rural towns.
 In between, there are suburban cities that offer a nice balance between the two.
-In many smaller towns, neighbors still leave their doors unlocked.
+In many smaller communities, neighbors still leave their doors unlocked.
+Even our politics are diverse.
+The west side of the state tends to be more liberal and independent; the east side more conservative.

-Eastern Washington is a bit more rural than the western part of the state, but has good sized cities such as Spokane, the Tri-Cities and Yakima.
+Eastern Washington is less densely populated than the western part of the state, but has good sized metropolitan areas, including the Tri-Cities, Yakima and Spokane, Washington’s second largest city.
 The central part of Western Washington is decidedly urban, but head out to the Pacific Coast, south towards Vancouver or north into Skagit and Whatcom Counties, and you’ll find plenty of smaller cities and towns to fit the lifestyle you’re looking for.
-You can even live an island lifestyle if you wish.
-Many residents commute from the many islands that dot the Puget Sound and the surrounding Salish Sea, catching one of the state’s ferries.
+You can even enjoy

 You’ll see the spirit of the Northwest everywhere you look, from the funky festivals and quaint towns that dot the landscape to our diverse interests and curious nature.
-Perhaps it should come as no surprise that some 250,000 businesses have chosen to be based in Washington State, from tiny startups to internationally recognized brands.
+Perhaps it should come as no surprise that some 500,000 businesses have chosen to be based in Washington State, from tiny startups to world-famous brands.

 Choose Washington for all the right reasons!